inception-tools/inception-tools/README.rst

 ::

-    pip install inceptiontools
+    pip install inception-tools

-Note that ``inceptiontools`` has dependencies on the following packages:
+Note that ``inception-tools`` has dependencies on the following packages:

 - ``click``
 - ``jinja2``